 To sharpen a serrated bread knife at home, we can use a round hone which can be either ceramic or steel.
 Try to mildly pass the knife through each serration.
 After few serrations, you will start feeling burr forming on the knife.
 Once you feel that just swipe the knife with the hone on the flat side.

 Once you do that, you will feel after each serration your knife will become sharpen and cleaner from before.
+Here is how to sharpen a bread knife with a steel.

 How to sharpen a scalloped bread knife